Mono, a startup that wants to build Plaid for Africa, gets backing from Y Combinator – TechCrunch

 “First, we’ve enabled companies with a new infrastructure that allows them to get access to customers’ financial accounts and understand their history before giving them loans or any financial service.
 Now, we think with the new generation of companies coming up in Africa, Mono will be the one to power their onboarding processes,” Hassan remarks on the platform’s offerings.

 For any investor, Mono’s sticky features, coupled with explosive growth, looks too good of an opportunity to pass on.
 Today, the six-month-old startup announced that it has been accepted into Y Combinator’s Winter 2021 batch.
 It will receive $125,000 in seed funding with an opportunity to receive follow-up investment after graduating in March.
-The startup also joins 39 other African startups per YC data which have passed through the accelerator since 2009.
+The startup joins 39 other African startups per YC data which have passed through the accelerator since 2009.

 Getting into the accelerator helps Mono with one of its biggest challenges.
 According to Hassan, Mono has come across users who are still skeptical to input their internet banking details on the platform due to personal experiences with online fraud in the country.